uberspark/uberxmhf/xmhf/doc/building-xmhf.md

 Build configuration options
 ===========================

-* --with-approot=[HYPAPPPATH]
-  specifies the hypapp source root; must be provided
+* --with-approot=[HYPAPPPATH], specifies the hypapp source root; must be provided

-* --with-apparchive=[HYPAPPARCHIVE]
-  specifies the hypapp name; optional, defaults to emhfapp.a
+* --with-apparchive=[HYPAPPARCHIVE], specifies the hypapp name; optional, defaults to emhfapp.a

-* --with-target-platform=[PLATFORM]
-  specifies the target platform for the build; optional, current options are: x86pc (x86 hardware virtualized platforms, default)
+* --with-target-platform=[PLATFORM], specifies the target platform for the build; optional, current options are: x86pc (x86 hardware virtualized platforms, default)

-* --with-target-arch=[ARCH]
-  specifies the target CPU architecture; optional, current options are: x86vmx (Intel, default), x86svm (AMD)
+* --with-target-arch=[ARCH], specifies the target CPU architecture; optional, current options are: x86vmx (Intel, default), x86svm (AMD)

-* --disable-drtmdmaprotection
-  disables dynamic root of trust and DMA protection features; useful for builds targeting platforms that do not have support for dynamic root of trust, TPM and/or DMA protection
+* --disable-drtdmaprotection, disables dynamic root of trust and DMA protection features; useful for builds targeting platforms that do not have support for dynamic root of trust, TPM and/or DMA protection